theaerium/waitlist/docs/privacy_policy.md

 - Comply with law, card network and banking‑partner requirements, and enforce our Terms.

 ### Processing of photos
-- We may read embedded EXIF timestamps to verify photos comply with [Aerium photo guidlines](joinaerium.com/legal/photo-guidelines).
+- We may read embedded EXIF timestamps to verify photos comply with [Aerium Photo Guidelines](/legal/photo-guidelines).
-- We may compute and store image fingerprints to verify photos comply with [Aerium photo guidlines](joinaerium.com/legal/photo-guidelines).
+- We may compute and store image fingerprints to verify photos comply with [Aerium Photo Guidelines](/legal/photo-guidelines).
-- We may use third‑party (e.g. Google, SightEngine) tools to verify photos comply with [Aerium photo guidlines](joinaerium.com/legal/photo-guidelines).
+- We may use third‑party (e.g. Google, SightEngine) tools to verify photos comply with [Aerium Photo Guidelines](/legal/photo-guidelines).

 ### Sharing with third parties
 - Authentication and security: Stytch (account/session); fraud tools and content safety vendors.